MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-considerations.md

 ---
-title: Differences between Azure Stack Hub and Azure when using services and building apps| Microsoft Docs
+title: Differences between Azure Stack Hub and Azure when using services and building apps
 description: Understand the differences between Azure and Azure Stack Hub when using services and building apps.
 author: sethmanheim